Top 11 U.S. Big Mountain Ski Resorts: Opinion From a Freestyle Skier

 KT-22 lift line goes right next to The Fingers, My Air, and Eagles Nest.
 Image: SnowBrains

 Palisades Tahoe is the Hollywood of big mountain skiing.
-If you have ever skied there you understand just how close lifts get to some of the major lines.
-The famous KT-22 chairlift goes right up the heart of some of the most famous in-resort lines.
+If you have ever skied there, you understand how close lifts get to some major lines.
+The KT-22 chairlift goes up the heart of some of the most famous in-resort lines.
 The position of this chair creates a noticeable atmosphere for everyone skiing down.
 There is a sense that you need to push yourself a little harder to give everyone on the chair a show.
 Notable areas in the resort include The Fingers, Headwall, Eagle’s Nest, Granite Chief, Mainline Pocket, and The Palisades.
 Just like Jackson Hole, Palisades Tahoe seems like there is never-ending terrain to get airborne off of.
-There is a lot to like, and that is why I have it as the second-best big mountain resort on this list.
+There is a lot to like, so I have it as the second-best big mountain resort on this list.

 Silverton, big mountain,